-Cowlicks rank right up there with split ends and frizz as a hair conundrum we totally hate.
+Cowlicks rank right up there with split ends and humidity-induced poof as a hair conundrum we can't get behind.
 Try as we might, sometimes it seems like only a steamroller will flatten out those annoyingly lifted and kinked roots.
 But just as we were ready to start waving our white flags, surrendering to this seemingly permanent hair curse, we had an idea: Maybe there are certain ways we can wear our hair that will make cowlicks a thing of the past.
 Hence, we turned to Nina Dimachki, artistic director at Kérastase, to give us a root awakening.

 Now, on to the styles!

 If your cowlick is located right at the front hairline, Dimachki suggests going for a chop: "Having heavy fringe will help weigh down well over the cowlick so that if it pops up, it’s completely concealed.
 Ask your hairdresser to cut the thickest portion of the bangs directly behind the cowlick—think of the classic triangle bangs, where the triangle point is at the top of the head.
 Even if it’s slightly asymmetric, you’ll win the battle," she explains.

 Blake Lively's hair just doesn't seem like it can do any wrong.
 Her loose, messy waves are a thing of envy (seriously, how can tousled hair look so put-together?) and, coincidentally, are also the perfect disguise for a cowlick.
 Says Dimachki, "This style is perfect for any cowlick, anywhere on the head.
 Its looseness in texture is forgiving to any accidental front or back partings from cowlicks, and the shoulder-blade length helps weigh it down from getting out of hand," she says.
 We'd say getting your hair cut like Lively's is the perfect consolation for having a cowlick, wouldn't you?